sedeeki/TCP-Client-Server/README.md

 # TCP-Client-Server
 TCP Client Server in C++ MultiThreaded.

-a C++ program that in a loop listens on a port for incoming TCP requests from clients.
+A C++ program that in a loop listens on a port for incoming TCP requests from clients.
 For each accepted incoming request it forks a child to read and process the request.
 The parent process continues to listen and accept incoming TCP requests in an endless loop.